 The dean at XYZ college might be your uncle, but if you’re writing to him regarding an official matter, it would be best if you use the salutation “Dean (Last Name)” or “Dr. (Last Name)” because there’s a chance that other people handle his letters and emails.

-If you don’t know someone, always use the personal title and their last name.
+If you don’t know someone, always use their title and last name.

-If you are not sure of someone’s gender, you can use their full name.
+If you are unsure of someone’s gender, you can use their full name.
 (For example, Dear Taylor Brown)

-If you don’t know specifically whom you’re sending the letter to, use “to whom it may concern.”
+If you don’t know whom you’re sending the letter to, use “to whom it may concern.”

-Whatever the situation is, make sure that you end the salutation with a colon.
+Whatever the situation, ensure you end the salutation with a colon.
 (Not a comma!)

 Step 5: The Body

-This is the most important part of your letter.
-The body should contain a few (mostly three) concise paragraphs, each with a clear purpose.
+This is the most essential part of your letter.
+The body should contain a few (mainly three) concise paragraphs, each with a clear purpose.

-If you want your reader to get the best possible impression, keep your message crystal-clear.
+Keep your message crystal-clear if you want your reader to get the best possible impression.

 Not sure how to start?